Finding your path through Peri-Menopause

 How to stay healthy during spring

-I was admiring the morning sunshine earlier this week when the sky suddenly darkened and I found myself staring at a dramatic transformation of the weather into swirling wind, rain and snow..it was quite literally four seasons in one day!
-But these abrupt weather changes seem typical for this time of year, before the warmer and more settled weather holds.
+I was admiring the morning sunshine earlier this week when the sky suddenly darkened, and I found myself caught in a dramatic transformation of the weather—swirling wind, rain, and even snow.
+It was, quite literally, four seasons in one day!
+But such abrupt weather changes are typical at this time of year, just before the warmer and more settled days take hold.

-In Chinese philosophy, we are seen as microcosms of the natural world and the changes that we observe in nature can be reflected in people too.
-Each season has a particular quality.
-Spring is characterized by a great impulse to push upward and outwards, "when the warmth of the sun returns and life pushes forth with great vitality".
-It is an opportunity to "refresh your vision and grow in new directions".
-However, the expansive and inconstant nature, particularly of early spring, can throw us out of balance until we can find a firmer foothold into the season, or at least until we can get out into the garden and warm up our sun-deprived bodies!
+In Chinese philosophy, we are seen as microcosms of the natural world.
+The changes we observe in nature are mirrored in ourselves.
+Each season carries its own unique energy.
+Spring, for instance, is characterized by an upward, outward surge—“when the warmth of the sun returns and life pushes forth with great vitality.”
+It’s a time to refresh your vision and grow in new directions.
+Yet the expansive, sometimes erratic nature of early spring can leave us feeling unbalanced—at least until we can find steadier footing, or simply get out into the garden and warm up our sun-deprived bodies.

-A tree can only grow from the stability of its deep roots and the nourishment that it has received.
-Likewise the transition from winter into spring can be inhibited by fatigue or low energy reserves, instability, depression, unexpressed emotions, or stress, which have the potential to put the brakes on this natural flow of creative energy.
-These factors can considerably impact on how our minds and our bodies feel at this time of year.
+A tree can only grow tall if it is anchored by deep roots and nourished soil.
+In the same way, our transition from winter into spring can be blocked by low energy reserves, fatigue, emotional stagnation, depression, or stress.
+These factors can put the brakes on the natural creative impulse that spring brings—and deeply affect how both our bodies and minds feel during this time of year.

 How to stay healthy during the Spring